PpAaMm19945/stage-builder/public/books/My First Books/things-that-go/content.md

 # Page 8
 ![Page 8](images/page-08.png)

-WHEELBARROW carries heavy water.
+WHEELBARROW carries heavy things.
 Squeak squeak!

 **Ask:** What can you carry in a wheelbarrow?